Holyoke golf course offers special deal in light of last night's storm

 He told us this is all done to make sure golfers are safe.

-"We are in constant review of the golf course to make sure there re no hazards and lose libs hanging from trees, especially after a storm, like we got yesterday," He said.
+"We are in constant review of the golf course to make sure there are no hazards and lose libs hanging from trees, especially after a storm, like we got yesterday," He said.

 The Wyckoff Country Club wanted to offer something new to the community, especially for those who are stuck at home without power.